tarunsachdeva/blog/_posts/2019-01-27-how-to-be-successful.markdown

 Sam Altman from YCombinator published [some perspectives](https://blog.samaltman.com/how-to-be-successful) on how to be successful.

-I'm conflicted by this piece.

 On one hand it's incredibly useful - a condensed insight into the patterns of people seeking to make a mark in the world.
 A great guide to company building.

-On another hand, it feels a bit out of touch.
+On another hand, it also feels a bit out of touch.
 It's a strange time for a leader from Silicon Valley to aggrandize the alpha mentality - focused only on self improvement and trying to outwork each other.
+Boldness and willfulness created Uber but also took down it's cofounder.

 Success is relative.
-Maybe this post should be named "How to be successful...as a founder trying to build a disruptive venture scale company in the Valley".
+This post is useful but needs a balanced perspective.